 Commercialize Our Products using a Distribution Network outside the United States.
-We plan to utilize specialized third-party medical device distributors in Australia and other non-U.S. markets to call directly on key opinion leaders and bariatric surgeons, which we believe will enable us to target them effectively.
+We plan to utilize specialized third-party medical device distributors in Australia, the Middle East and other non-U.S. markets to call directly on key opinion leaders and bariatric surgeons, which we believe will enable us to target them effectively.
 We expect that our distributor's sales force will promote the Maestro System to physicians, work with our surgeon partners, provide training and maintain regulatory required records.
-They will also work with patients who have concerns with current bariatric surgical procedures.
-We also plan to call on physicians, weight-management specialists and nurses who influence patient adoption.
+They may also work with patients who have concerns with current bariatric surgical procedures.
+We also plan to call on physicians, weight-management specialists, nurses and others involved in the obesity management process who influence patient adoption.

 Commercialize Our Products using a Direct Sales and Marketing Effort within the United States.
 We plan to build a sales force to call directly on key opinion leaders and bariatric surgeons, primarily within bariatric Centers of Excellence.
 We believe this currently represents over 450 facilities within the United States, which we believe will enable us to target them effectively with a small sales force.
 We expect that our direct sales force will promote the Maestro System to physicians and patients who have concerns with current bariatric surgical procedures.
-We also plan to call on physicians, weight-management specialists and nurses who influence patient adoption.
+We also plan to call on physicians, weight-management specialists, nurses and others involved in the obesity management process who influence patient adoption.

 Identify Appropriate Coding, Obtain Coverage and Payment for the Maestro Rechargeable System.
 While payors are not our direct customers, their coverage and reimbursement policies influence patient and physician selection of obesity treatment.
 We plan to employ a focused campaign to obtain payor support for VBLOC therapy.
 We plan to seek specific and appropriate coding, coverage and payment for our Maestro Rechargeable System from the Australia Medical Services Advisory Committee (MSAC) and the U.S. Centers for Medicare and Medicaid Services (CMS) and from private insurers.
-We have applied for several unique CPT Category III codes with the American Medical Association's CPT Advisory Committee for a Vagus Nerve Blocking Therapy procedure.
-We were recently informed that six of the CPT Category III codes were approved and will be listed in the July edition of the CPT billing codes.
-We intend to use these categories to build evidence for a possible application for a CPT Category I Code at a later date.
+We have applied for unique CPT Category III codes with the American Medical Association's CPT Advisory Committee for a Vagus Nerve Blocking Therapy procedure and received approval for six of them.
+The approved CPT Category III codes were listed in the July 2012 edition of the CPT billing codes.
+We intend to use the approved codes to build evidence for a possible application for a CPT Category I Code at a later date.